Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Hermione saw her chance and took it.
 The floor beneath every Death Eater in the room became quicksand.
 A moment later, Ginny lit all their wands on fire, causing them to drop their only weapons into the quicksand they were rapidly sinking into.
 Just as during the Hogwarts Express attack of fourteen months ago, Hermione didn't solidify the floor until only their heads were showing.

 "Thank you very much.
-Now, let's get out of here," he said as he walked toward the door.
-Just before opening it, he said, "This will confuse them until you two do the same thing to any other 'friends' we meet."
+Now, let's get out of here," he suggested as he walked toward the door.
+Just before opening it, he come up with a plan.
+"This will confuse them until you two do the same thing to any other 'friends' we meet."
 He then morphed himself to look like Voldemort wearing tight trunks and a sleeveless t-shirt.
 He looked down at himself.
 "Can I borrow one of your robes?"

 "Sure."
 Hermione took off her Gryffindor robe, revealing her jeans and a green jumper.